Café Psychologique: Format

-The café-based format is a combination of world café and Pub Philosophy.
+The café-based format is a combination of world café and Café Philosophique or Pub Philosophy.

 Visiting experts introduce a theme for the session, and then participants discuss issues surrounding the theme as a large group.
 Guest therapists and psychologists participate in the discussions as invited.

 History

 The UK's first Café Psychologique started in 2011 and meets in the Severn Arts Centre, Leeds.
 Other UK Café Psychologiques include Liverpool, Wolverhampton and Manchester.
 There is also a Cafe Psychologique in Sydney, Australia.